trazzos/obras_frontend/README.md

 ###Getting Started

--Install Nodejs from Nodejs Official Page
+- Install Nodejs from Nodejs Official Page
 -Open your terminal
 -Navigate to the project
 -Run npm install or yarn install if you use Yarn